FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/TEMPLATE.md

 example, do we need to add or remove an entry from the project roadmap?
 Do we need to change the architecture document?
 Would end-developers benefit from documentation related to this proposal?

+[Don't use the RFC itself as documentation for your feature.][rfcs-vs-docs] Documentation needs to kept up-to-date, and RFCs shouldn't change once they're accepted.

+[rfcs-vs-docs]: best_practices.md#rfcs-vs-docs

 _Area: FIDL_